 Maryland Hearing & Balance Center

-The University of Maryland Hearing and Balance Center's vision is to provide superior quality and personal and compassionate care for patients of all ages, in order to improve their hearing, balance and quality of life.
-Our audiologists are dedicated to the science of hearing and balance and the advancement of state-of-the-art technology.
+The University of Maryland Hearing and Balance Center’s vision is to provide superior comprehensive and personalized care to our patients.
+Our audiologists work with patients of all ages with hearing and balance disorders to improve their quality of life.
+Individuals experiencing communicative difficulties, dizziness or imbalance, or who have concerns for their child’s speech or language development can find their answers in our Center.
+The audiologists are dedicated to the science of hearing and balance and provide innovative solutions in diagnosis and treatment of their patients.

 - Audiological Evaluations (hearing tests): This evaluation determines whether hearing loss exists.
 Based on the test results, recommendations are made for further evaluation and/or management of the hearing loss.